 You can view the options for the clinical trials which are currently accepting patients by visiting ClinicalTrials.gov.
 Simply enter the condition or disease you seek treatment for, enter the psychedelic substance you wish to use, and select your country.
 The site will display all search results relevant to your query.
 Also, check out our extensive guide on How to Join a Clinical Trial in 3 Steps.

 With cannabis becoming increasingly legalized around the US, some states are now home to cannabis-assisted therapy practitioners who focus on the mental and physical health benefits of intentional cannabis use.
 What this typically means is that cannabis is used in a controlled manner with a guide who is trained with therapy and psychedelics.

-Alternatively, if you’d prefer working with a licensed therapist.
-We suggest checking out a resource like MAPS integration list and doing a search for licensed practitioners that offer cannabis assisted therapy.
+There are many practitioners of varying backgrounds offering this service.
+But if you prefer working with a licensed therapist, we suggest checking out a resource like MAPS integration list and doing a search for licensed practitioners that offer cannabis assisted therapy.

 Ketamine Assisted Psychotherapy

 Unlike most psychedelics that are still considered illegal substances, ketamine is a Schedule III drug, meaning that it has some “medically accepted uses.”
-While it’s not technically recognized as a treatment for anything beyond use as an anesthetic, it can be used in therapy.
-“Off-label use” is permitted for licensed practitioners, and there are many clinics operating throughout the United States.
+While not technically recognized as a treatment for anything beyond its traditional use as an anesthetic, “off-label use” is permitted for licensed practitioners, and there are many therapeutic ketamine clinics operating throughout the United States.

 Ketamine has proven to be very promising when it comes to treating mental health issues, particularly treatment-resistant depression.
 Ketamine also demonstrates potential when it comes to other mental illnesses like PTSD, anxiety, OCD, and bipolar disorder.